creativescala/creative-scala/src/pages/turtles/branching.md

 Using the `branch` turtle instruction we can explore some shapes that are difficult to create without it.
 The `branch` instruction takes a `List[Instruction]`.
 It saves the current state of the turtle (it's location and heading), draws the given instructions, and returns the turtle to the saved state.

-Consider the code below, which creates the image in [@fig:turtles:y].
+Consider the code below, which creates the image in @:fref(turtles:y).
 This is easy to draw with a branching turtle, but quite involved to create with just a path.

 ```scala mdoc
 val y = Turtle.draw(List(